lei-rth/IST-Project-Snowflake/README.md

 Snowflake adopted the pay-as-you-go plan, which is mean that you only pay for the compute and storage ressources used, avoiding unecessary costs.
 Additionally, data compression and deduplication minimize storage expenses, further improving cost efficiency compared to traditional data warehouses.

 ## How to get started

+Requirements :
+- Python 3.10 or higher
+- Makefile

 ⚠️ _Note: This setup uses a Makefile and works best on Unix/Linux systems._